FilippoIspanico/LIS_notes/README.md

 * bicgstab
 * gmres
 * ...
+To set a method we add a flag ``` -i method_name ```  where method_name is one of the previewsly mentioned methods.
+If exist, the name between brakets must be used.

-We are also able to set some parameters such as
+Moreover, we are able to set the parameters of the methods.
+We can modify